What Does Being Hoarse Mean?

 Older kids might learn to keep track of how often they engage in the behavior (perhaps keeping notes in a diary), which many do without realizing.
 Then they can practice the skills they've learned in therapy when at home, at school, and spending time with friends.

-Reward systems that encourage these new behaviors usually are successful in elementary schoolers.
-Parents can offer stickers, tokens, extra TV time, a later bedtime, or similar incentives to get kids on board with the new, healthier habits.
+Reward systems that encourage these new behaviors can help elementary school-age kids succeed.
+Offer stickers, tokens, extra TV time, a later bedtime, or similar "prizes" to get kids on board with the new, healthier habits.